 We sometimes get asked “Do you allow people to come and visit?”
 This is not surprising given the number of ‘what to do when buying a puppy’ websites that advocate for visiting the breeder and meeting the puppy's parents first.
 The problem with these sites is that their priority is the buyer and not the health and safety of the puppies or the breeders.

-Per our Vets orders (whose directive we work under), in order keep our puppies (and your puppy) safe, we cannot allow visits before puppies have had their first vaccinations and are around 8 weeks old.
-Please remember that our pups are home raised – in rooms in our house.
-This means you can’t come visit without also ‘visiting’ our pups and their Mom and our other dogs.
+Per our Vets orders (whose directive we work under), in order keep our puppies (and your puppy) safe, we cannot allow visits before puppies have had their first vaccinations.
+And remember that our puppies are "home raised" – we don't have a "facility," .....this means that they are raised in rooms in our house (our bedrooms, living room, bathroom etc.).
+This means you can’t come to visit without also "visiting and touring" our home, other puppies we may have, their moms and our other dogs.

 Safety of the Pups:

 - Pups immune systems are very immature.
 Many unsuspecting visitors have brought disease (parvovirus, distemper, etc.) with them when visiting pups, the result of which is the death of the entire litter.
 I personally know several breeders that have lost entire litters to parvovirus brought in by visitors.